-A travel blog SEO calendar falls under a variety of names; SEO editorial calendar, SEO content calendar, online content schedule, et al.
+A content calendar falls under a variety of names; SEO editorial calendar, SEO calendar, online content schedule, et al.

 All of which generally refer to the act of planning SEO content and backlinks in advance; something too few travel bloggers do.

 While we do slot resources for just-in-time content to be based on up-to-the-minute trends and research, we produce a large portion of our blog content on a schedule much like any traditional marketing department would.

 When we work out travel blogging strategies, we create a proper editorial calendar that reads more like a table of contents.

 Yes, keywords change subtly on a regular basis, however, they can be adlibbed into content adhoc, even though its subject matter is planned in advance.

 For example, our focus keywords for “top things to do in Koh Lanta” at the time of writing our SEO calendar might evolve into “best Koh Lanta activities” by the time we actually produce the said piece of content.
 The change has a minor effect on the content schedule as a whole.